When to Rebalance BTRFS Partitions

-It is assumed that this problem happens gradually, with just the right disk I/O over a long period of time.
+This problem happens gradually, with just the right disk I/O over a long period of time.
 The expectation is that the time period from “everything is fine” to “no space left” (even though there is not much data on the device), is at least one week.
-The smaller this time period is, the more frequently the check must be performed.
+The smaller this time period is, the more frequently you must run the check.
 While the check does not incur significant disk I/O, it does consume some, as well as CPU cycles.
-Therefore, it is desired that the check be done as infrequently as possible.
+Therefore, you should run the check as infrequently as possible.

 Allocated Space Check

-There is no need to execute a rebalance if BTRFS has not allocated a significant portion of the partition.
+You do not need to execute a rebalance if BTRFS has not allocated a significant portion of the partition.
 A 15 GB partition in which BTRFS has allocated only 4 GB has plenty of unallocated space and is in no need of a rebalance.
 A rebalance on such a volume would free up little or no allocated space.
-Therefore, the first check is to determine if BTRFS has allocated a significant portion of the partition, where “significant portion” is defined as the greater of:
+Therefore, the first check is to determine if BTRFS has allocated a significant portion of the partition, where “significant portion” is the greater of:

 - 80% of the partition size, or

-If a partition goes from the condition where there is not a significant portion of its space allocated, to less than one chunk unallocated, there is a danger that the rebalance operation cannot be performed.
-In this case the check interval may need to be reduced.
-The amount of allocated space is not sufficient for determining if a rebalance operation should be performed.
+If a partition goes from the condition where there is not a significant portion of its space allocated, to less than one chunk unallocated, there is a danger that the rebalance operation cannot run.
+In this case, you might have to reduce the check interval.
+The amount of allocated space is not sufficient for determining if you should perform a rebalance operation.
 Consider, for example, if the partition is truly 97% full of data, the allocated space check would show that a significant portion of the partition is allocated.
 A rebalance, in this case, would not free up used space because the disk is actually almost full.
-Therefore, another criteria must be added to determine if a rebalance operation is needed.
+Therefore, you must consider more criteria to determine if you need to rebalance.

 Data Storage Efficiency Check

-To determine if space would be freed when executing a rebalance, the amount of space allocated for data is compared against the amount of space used by that data.
-If the difference between these two is greater than the largest size of a chunk, then a rebalance will likely free up some space.
+To determine if a rebalance would free up space, BTRFS compares the amount of space allocated for data against the amount of space that data uses.
+If the difference between these two is greater than the largest size of a chunk, then a rebalance should likely free up some space.
 The largest size of a chunk is the minimum of 1 GB or 10% of the partition.

 By this definition, for a 14.66 GB partition with 13.94 GB of space allocated for data, and only 2.30 GB of space used by that data, the amount of allocated but unused space is 13.94 GB - 2.30 GB, or 11.64 GB.
 The largest chunk size is the smaller of (14.66 GB * 0.10) or 1 GB.
-Since 1 GB is less than 1.466 GB, the largest chunk size is 1 GB.
-Now to compare these two, 11.64 GB is greater than 1 GB, indicating that a rebalance is required.
+Because 1 GB is less than 1.466 GB, the largest chunk size is 1 GB.
+To compare these two, 11.64 GB is greater than 1 GB, indicating that you must perform a rebalance.

-The Data Storage Efficiency check is also not sufficient on its own, and must be used in conjunction with the Allocated Space check.
+The Data Storage Efficiency check is also not sufficient on its own; you must use it in conjunction with the Allocated Space check.
 Consider a 14.66 GB partition with 4 GB allocated for data and only 1 GB used by that data.
-Although a rebalance may free up some space, a rebalance does not need to be performed because there is plenty of space left on the device to store additional data.
+Although a rebalance might free up some space, you do not need to rebalance because there is plenty of space left on the device to store additional data.
 Running a rebalance at this point would cause additional, unnecessary, wear on the disk.

 The BTRFS information stored in Metadata and System chunks are not considered in this check.
-They are assumed to be a small portion of the partition usage.
+They are only a small portion of the partition usage.

-In summary, if both the Allocated Space Check and the Data Storage Efficiency check return positive results, then a rebalance is recommended.
-If only one check returns true, a rebalance is not yet needed.
+In summary, if both the Allocated Space Check and the Data Storage Efficiency check return positive results, then NVIDIA recommends a rebalance.
+If only one check returns true, you do not need to rebalance yet.